 He is a member of the Board of Editors of, and a weekly columnist for, the New York Law Journal; a former member of the Mayor's Committee on the Judiciary; a former member of the Nassau County Executive's Transition Committee; a member of the mediation panels for the United States District Court for the Eastern District of New York and the United States Bankruptcy Court for the Southern District of New York; and a former Chairperson of the New York City Rent Guidelines Board.

 Scott was a member of the Judicial Screening Committee of the New York City Bar Association and a former member of the bar association's Council on Judicial Administration and Litigation Committee.
-He is also a member of the Nassau County Bar Association Commercial Litigation Committee.
+He is also a member of the Nassau County Bar Association Commercial Litigation Committee, and serves on the Advisory Committee for the Commercial Part, of the New York Supreme Court, New York County.

 In his then-capacity as a Vice-Chairperson of the New York Regional Board of the Anti-Defamation League, Scott helped lead ADL's successful effort to achieve enactment of New York State's Hate Crimes statute.
 Scott was the recipient of the ADL's Human Relations Award.